Should You Post Your Resume on Indeed? - Insider Tips!

 You may want to post your resume on Indeed or other job boards if:

 • You are actively searching for a job and want to ensure that your resume is seen by a wide variety of recruiters, hiring managers, and companies.
-Job boards like Indeed can provide a tremendous amount of exposure for job seekers, so posting your resume may help you gain greater visibility and lead to more opportunities.
+Job boards like Indeed can provide a tremendous amount of exposure for job seekers, so posting your resume on Indeed may help you gain greater visibility and lead to more opportunities.

 • You plan to submit your resume to multiple companies.
 Job boards like Indeed simplify that process by enabling you to create a profile and apply for a position in seconds.
 That saves time for you to pursue other aspects of the job search process, like following up on those submissions or preparing for interviews.